reconhub/learn/content/post/practical-stegen.md

 ## 165 121
 ```

-**Good news**: the dataset has the expected dimensions, and all the relevant variables seem to be present.
-There are, however, **a few issues**:
+**Good news**: the dataset has the expected dimensions, and all the
+relevant variables seem to be present.
+There are, however, **a few
+issues**:

-1.  variable names are a bit messy, and include different separators, spaces, and irregular capitalisation
+1.  variable names are a bit messy, and include different separators,
+    spaces, and irregular capitalisation
 2.  variable types are partly wrong:
     -   *unique keys* should be `character` (i.e. character strings)
-    -   *dates of onset* should be `Date` (**R** is good at handling actual dates)
+    -   *dates of onset* should be `Date` (**R** is good at handling
+        actual dates)
-    -   *illness* and *sex* should be `factor` (i.e. a categorical variables)
+    -   *illness* and *sex* should be `factor` (i.e. a categorical
+        variables)
 3.  labels used in some variables are ambiguous:
-    -   *sex* should be coded explicitely, not as 0 (here, male) and 1 (here, female)
+    -   *sex* should be coded explicitely, not as 0 (here, male) and 1
+        (here, female)
-    -   *illness* should be coded explicitely, not as 0 (here, non-case) and 1 (case)
+    -   *illness* should be coded explicitely, not as 0 (here, non-case)
+        and 1 (case)

-4.  some binary variables have maximum values of 9 (see `summary(stegen)`)
+4.  some binary variables have maximum values of 9 (see
+    `summary(stegen)`)

 Data cleaning
 -------------

-While it is tempting to go back to the Excel spreadsheet to fix issues with data, it is almost always quicker and more reliable to clean data in **R** directly.
-Here, we make a copy of the old data set, and clean `stegen` before further analysis.
+While it is tempting to go back to the Excel spreadsheet to fix issues
+with data, it is almost always quicker and more reliable to clean data
+in **R** directly.
+Here, we make a copy of the old data set, and clean
+`stegen` before further analysis.

 ``` r
 stegen_old <- stegen # save 'dirty data'
 ```

-We use `epitrix`'s function `clean_labels` to standardise the variable names:
+We use `epitrix`’s function `clean_labels` to standardise the variable
+names:

 ``` r
 new_labels <- clean_labels(names(stegen)) # generate standardised labels